AlexB67/hfscf/README.md

 meson m_releasebuild/ --buildtype=release
 ninja -C m_releasebuild/
 ```
 <p>Note: Do not mix meson and cmake build directories.
-I have given the build directories unique names as described above; You can use whatever build directory names you like.</p>
+I have given the build directories unique names as described above.
+You can use whatever build directory names you like.</p>

 ## Using the software
 <p>For more information how to use the software, see the examples directory or consult the manual.
 You can run the program from the build directory.
 Installation is not necessary and unsupported.</p>